GRAINS-Wheat, corn futures hit two-week lows on demand concerns

 By Tom Polansek

-CHICAGO, Jan 4 (Reuters) - U.S. wheat and corn futures set two-weeks lows on Wednesday as concerns about weakening demand hung over commodity markets.
+CHICAGO, Jan 4 (Reuters) - U.S. wheat and corn futures set two-week lows on Wednesday as concerns about weakening demand hung over commodity markets.

-Wheat futures faced additional pressure from the availability of low-priced supplies from the Black Sea region on theglobal market traders said.
+Wheat futures faced additional pressure from the availability of low-priced supplies from the Black Sea region, traders said.

 Ukraine's efforts to increase exports under the Black Sea grain deal with Russia are focused on securing faster inspections of ships, a senior Ukrainian official said.